kyverno/website/content/en/docs/Installation/_index.md

 7. `backgroundScan`: the interval (like 30s, 15m, 12h) for background processing.
 Default is set to 1h.
 8. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
 9. `autoUpdateWebhooks`: Set this flag to 'false' to disable auto-configuration of the webhook.
 Default is set to "true".
-10. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
-Default is set to "false".
-11. `imageSignatureRepository`: specifies alternate repository for image signatures.
+10. `imageSignatureRepository`: specifies alternate repository for image signatures.
 Can be overridden per rule via `verifyImages.Repository`.

 ### Policy Report access